sahithyandev/s3/src/content/docs/data-communication-and-networking/02-layered-architecture.md

 ### Transport Layer

-Transmits semgents between 2 hosts.
+Transmits segments between 2 hosts.
 A host is a device that is running applications and using transport protocols to send or receive data over a network.

 Handles:
 - Connection establishment and termination